wpmetabox/docsv2/docs/extensions/mb-blocks.md

 } );
 ```

-To make it works for both the front end and back end, you can write your JavaScript like this:
+To make it work for both the front end and back end, you can write your JavaScript like this:

 ```js
 ( function( $ ) {